Impairment - Drugs and Alcohol

 12. Every employee shall

 (a) comply with this Act, the regulations and any order made in accordance with this Act or the regulations;

-(b) conduct himself to ensure his own health and safety and that of other persons at, in or near his place of employment;
+(b) conduct themselves to ensure their own health and safety and that of other persons at, in or near the employee’s place of employment;

 (d) wear or use such protective equipment as is required by regulation;